Belmont, Georgia

 Belmont is an unincorporated community in Hall County, in the U.S. state of Georgia.

 History

 A variant spelling was "Bellmont".
 A post office called " was established in 1886, and remained in operation until 1908.
 In 1900, the community had 90 inhabitants.
+The primary social center for Belmont is Belmont Baptist church.
+Belmont's primary industry is ranching.
+It is a prime retirement spot to enjoy raising chickens and cows, engage in recreational hunting including deer and turkey, and go fishing in Larry's pond.